sihingbenni/legoOSC/readme.md

   returns the distance at PORT in 0 to 100 percent.
   Example: `/brick/infrared/s2/distance` -> `/brick/infrared/s2/distance/is 80` distance is 80%

+##  Gyroscope
+- `/ID/gyroscope/PORT/speed` replies with `/ID/gyroscope/PORT/speed/is [speed as int]`
+  returns the speed of the rotation at PORT in deg per second.
+Resets the angle to 0 on call
+  Example: `/brick/gyroscope/s2/speed` -> `/brick/gyroscope/s2/speed/is 80` speed is 80 deg/s
+- `/ID/gyroscope/PORT/angle` replies with `/ID/gyroscope/PORT/angle/is [angle as int]`
+  returns the angle of the rotation at PORT in deg
+  Example: `/brick/gyroscope/s2/angle` -> `/brick/gyroscope/s2/angle/is 80` angle is 80 deg
+- `/ID/gyroscope/PORT/angle [angle as int]` replies with `/ID/gyroscope/PORT/angle/is [angle as int]`
+  sets the angle of the gyroscope at PORT
+  Example: `/brick/gyroscope/s2/angle 0` -> `/brick/gyroscope/s2/angle/is 0` angle set to 0 deg

 # Changes
 - 1.1
   Changed `/ID/touch/PORT/onchange` to `/ID/touch/PORT/onchange/start`
   Added `/ID/touch/PORT/onchange/stop`
+- 1.2
+  Added TCP
+  Added Gyroscope
+  Changed `/ID/motor/PORT/angle/at [angle as int]` to `/ID/motor/PORT/angle/is [angle as int]`
+  Changed `/ID/motor/PORT/reached/target [angle as int]` to `/ID/motor/PORT/target/reached [angle as int]`